 Two-step risky driving action plan for fleets

 What is risky driving and how can you stop it?
-Read about solutions to help measure risky driving and tools for coaching and motivating drivers.
+Read about solutions to help measure risky driving and tools for coaching drivers.

 Do you know how your fleet drivers actually perform while on the road?
 Wouldn’t you like to know?
 After all, risky driving is estimated to cause or contribute to 40% of crashes, according to the University of Michigan Transportation Research Institute (UMTRI).
 In this blog post, we’ll cover just what risky driving is and describe several solutions to help monitor and coach fleet drivers.

 See also: Distracted driving facts: Common causes and solutions

 Risky driving, as defined by UMTRI, refers to a range of driving behaviors, such as speeding, that increase the likelihood of a crash or the severity of injuries in the case of a crash.